Curriculum & Requirements

-The Human Resource Management major focuses on tools, techniques and methods used to maximize satisfaction for both the employer and employee.
+The Human Resources major focuses on tools, techniques and methods used to maximize satisfaction for both the employer and employee.
 This major applies human resource management and general management theories to the actual management of the human resources of the organization.
-Topics covered include equal opportunities, safety and health, compensation, training and development, performance appraisal, motivation and job satisfaction and retirement.
+Topics covered include equal opportunities, safety and health, compensation, training and development, performance appraisal, motivation and job satisfaction, and retirement.

 Students must be formally declared in a BSB major or officially declared as a minor before enrolling in business classes in the required business administration core.

 The undergraduate business policies can be found on the School of Business advising page.

 - Students must declare and complete the minimum BSB Pre-Major requirements or have completed the minimum Pre-Major requirements through transfer work prior to declaring for any BSB major.